History and Legacy

 A dense forested island, framed by powder white beaches seemingly motionless except for scuttling crabs and the dance of the ocean.
 The gentle lull of the waves harmonises with the whisper of swaying coconut palms, interrupted only by the occasional call of migratory birds.

-When Dato Chua Jui Leng first set eyes on the Pulau Tengah in the early 1990s, it was love at first sight.
-The native Johorean took an interest in the island – then home to Pirate Bay, a rustic backpacker resort – and for the next 15 years, enjoyed the location’s pristine tropical beauty with his family and friends.
+When Dato Chua first set eyes on the island of Pulau Tengah in the early 1990s, it was love at first sight.
+The native Johorean took an interest in the island – then home to Pirate Bay, a rustic backpacker resort – and for the next 15 years, enjoyed the location’s pristine tropical beauty with family and friends.

-“People would ask me where to stay in Malaysia and I was always talk about these beautiful islands in our backyard,” says Cher.
-“Our family had enjoyed Pulau Tengah privately for many years, and we wanted people from around the world to enjoy the same experience.”
+“Friends in Europe would ask me where to visit stay in Malaysia and I would always talk about these beautiful islands in our backyard,” says Cher.
+“But I never knew where to recommend they stay”.

-“The beauty of the island, the reefs, the marine life is our biggest asset,” says Cher.
+“The beauty of the island, the reefs, the marine life are our biggest assets,” says Cher.
 “Protecting the natural environment is absolutely key for the tourism industry and key to the continuation of both our business and the sustainability of the local economy.”

 From the beginning, Cher also knew she wanted to create a unique community on Pulau Tengah, and to offer guests a resort built by passionate individuals rather than a corporation.
-Despite her lack of experience in the hospitality industry, as an avid traveller she knew what experiences visitors would value the most, and she strived to create an atmosphere that was warm, welcoming and easy going.
+Despite not having previously worked in hospitality, as an avid traveller she knew what experiences visitors would value the most, and she strived to create an atmosphere that was warm, welcoming and easy going.
 The result of her vision is a shared island home, with each member of staff contributing his or her quirks and individualities to create the soul of Batu Batu.

 Turning her vision into reality presented a full set of challenges.
 The island is off-grid, so the team had to learn about energy production, water sourcing and treatment, and supply logistics.
 Using local carpenters and workmen with wood from an experimental plantation the family had acquired in the 1970s – Batu Batu was built plank-by-plank with each piece of wood, nail, screw transported to the island by barge, or when possible, by boat.
 The resort took three years to build and first opened to outside guests in April 2012.

-For nearly two years, before the resort opened, Cher and Laurant lived on Pulau Tengah, arriving with a 20-month-old baby in tow, later joined by a second child.
-The Lassalvys now reside in Singapore where Cher is working full time on supporting Batu Batu’s operational team and pursues her passion for low-density sustainable tourism.
+For nearly two years, after the resort opened, Cher and Laurent lived on Pulau Tengah to run Batu Batu, arriving with a 20-month-old baby in tow, later joined by a second child.
+The Lassalvys now reside in Singapore where Cher works full time supporting Batu Batu’s operational team with a particular focus on driving forward the development of the resort’s environmental programmes and sustainable practices.

 Celebrate with Us